puranik3/telstra-mern-stack-aug-2020/README.md

 - how can we figure out if shift key or ctrl key is pressed when button is clicked?
 - Array reduce() method

+## MongoDB
+- Explore how to connect to MongoDB server - https://docs.mongodb.com/drivers/node/quick-start.
+Connect to some DB (say persons), and get a document from a collection using findOne() (say person with name John) and print in console.

 # Self-exploration (not part of quiz)
 ## CSS
 - background-position, background-size, background-repeat, background (shorthand)